HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/dam_access_control.md

 DAM collection is accessible by the currently logged in user based on his role and the access is managed by DX Portal Access Control as mentioned.

 !!! note
     Currently, only Administrator, Editor, and User roles are exposed in DAM UI.
 The user creating the collection gets explicitly assigned the Administrator role on the collection.
-All nested collections by default will inherit the permission from root collection but permission can be modified.
+By default, all nested collections inherit the permissions from the root collection.
+However, you can modify these permissions.

 ### DAM Access Control in detail